skilleven/clickomat/README.md

 | **del dir**                               |  deletes directory
 | **[number]**                              |  pauses for [number] seconds
 | #                                         |  you can comment-out lines by using hash as first char
+| **lookup -image script.py**               |  set a target to lookout for the entire runtime.
+If found start script.

 ### Images:
 -imagename can either be a single image or a list of images separated by '/'.
 The list will be iterated and the first finding will be used.
 See example in checkboxolympics testcase.